Hotel Mario - Iggy's Lost Hotel

 Other than this one fight, Iggy isn't mentioned anywhere else in Hotel Mario - no cutscenes, no mention in the enclosed instruction book, nothing.
 Most importantly, he isn't mentioned in the name of any of the seven Koopa hotels.
 They all have their owner mentioned in their name (going back to Bowser's Seizures Palace as an example), but Iggy is the only one that's been left out.

 This begs the question... was Iggy supposed to have his own hotel at some point in the game's development?
-As you'll soon see, the answer is a resounding yes... though there's not much remaining of the hotel itself.
+As you'll soon see, the answer is a resounding yes... though we only have a few small fragments of the hotel itself.

 Ghosts In The (Imagination) Machine